 Please note, while Cloudability does appear in the Azure Gallery, that Application is not configured for SAML – please do not select to use this.

-To begin this process please connect with your SAM/TAM at firstname.lastname@example.org , making sure that your Cloudability account is on an Enterprise plan for follow these instructions :
+To begin this process please contact email@example.com , making sure that your Cloudability account is on an Enterprise plan to follow these instructions: